-This peer reviewed and published original research was created by Anne B. Chang, PhD, and her worldwide research team.
+This peer reviewed and published original research was created by Anne B. Chang, PhD, "The Queen of Cough", and her worldwide research team.
 Dr. Weinberger has worked hand in hand with Dr. Chang for years and holds her and her research in the highest regard.

 Read HERE about Dr. Anne Chang, PhD and her story: Anne Chang: a champion of childhood lung health in Australia's Aboriginal and Torres Strait Islanders in the late 1980's from Lancet.

 We hypothesized that the etiology, but not the burden, of chronic cough in children is dependent on the clinical setting and age.

 Methods: From five major hospitals and three rural-remote clinics, 346 children (mean age 4.5 years) newly referred with chronic cough (.4 weeks) were prospectively managed in accordance with an evidence-based cough algorithm.
 We used a priori definitions, timeframes, and validated outcome measures (parent-proxy cough-specific quality of life [PC-QOL], a generic QOL [pediatric quality of life (PedsQL)], and cough diary).

 Results: The burden of chronic cough (PC-QOL, cough duration) significantly differed between settings (P 5.014, 0.021, respectively), but was not influenced by age or etiology.
 PC-QOL and PedsQL did not correlate with age.

 The frequency of etiologies was significantly different in dissimilar settings ( P 5 .0001); 17.6% of children had a serious underlying diagnosis (bronchiectasis, aspiration, cystic fibrosis).
 Except for protracted bacterial bronchitis, the frequency of other common diagnoses (asthma, bronchiectasis, resolved without specific-diagnosis) was similar across age categories.